22 Different Types of Nail Guns & Their Uses (With Pictures)

 A pneumatic brad nail gun uses an air compressor to create consistent and reliable pressure for the brads.
 The recharge time for a pneumatic brad nail gun is very short, and the hose length is less of an issue since it is used for jobs closer in proximity.

 Cordless brad nail guns are battery-operated, allowing the tool to be highly maneuverable.
 The small size of the bread elongates the lifespan of the batteries, but you will eventually have to change out the old batteries for new ones.

-Staple guns are used to press fasteners or staples, not nails, into surfaces like upholstered furniture or light carpets.
-Since staple guns do not use actual nails, they are the smallest of the nail guns.
-There are four different types of staple guns:
+Staple guns press fasteners or staples, not nails, into surfaces like upholstered furniture and light carpets.
+Since staple guns do not use nails, they are the smallest nail guns.
+There are four types of staple guns: